Liwen-Liberty/ImmregInformer/README.md

 * Other basic python and r toolkits
 ```
 ### Installation of other dependencies
-* Install [CellPhoneDB v3](https://github.com/ventolab/CellphoneDB) using ` pip install cellphonedb ` if you encounter any issue.
-* Install [CellChat v1.6.0](https://github.com/sqjin/CellChat/tree/master) using ` devtools::install_github("sqjin/CellChat") ` in the R environment if you encounter any issue.
-* Install [NicheNet v1.1.0](https://github.com/saeyslab/nichenetr) using ` devtools::install_github("saeyslab/nichenetr") ` in the R environment if you encounter any issue.
-* Install [ICELLNET](https://github.com/soumelis-lab/ICELLNET) using ` install_github("soumelis-lab/ICELLNET",ref="master", subdir="icellnet") ` in the R environment if you encounter any issue.
 * Install [R package glmnetcr](https://github.com/cran/glmnetcr) using ` devtools::install_github("cran/glmnetcr") ` in the R environment if you encounter any issue.